-- (a) This Charter shall be submitted to the people of Pontiac for adoption at a special election to be held on August 6, 2024. - (b) If this Charter is adopted, this Charter shall take effect on July 1, 2025. - (c) Council and the Mayor serving in office under the previous Charter shall continue to serve under this Charter for their entire previously elected four
+- (a) This Charter shall be submitted to the people of Pontiac for adoption at a special election to be held on August 6, 2024. - (b) If this Charter is adopted, this Charter shall take effect on July April 1, 2025approval by the county board of canvassers and issuance of a certificate of election to the State of Michigan Office of the Great Seal and Oakland County Clerk.

-(4) year term, with the provisions for these elective offices taking effect for the next regular City election after adoption.
+(c) Council and the Mayor serving in office under the previous Charter shall continue to serve under this Charter for their entire previously elected four (4) year term, with the provisions for these elective offices taking effect for the next regular City election after adoption.